divanein/CalcuWaste/cloud-computing/README.md

 ### Security
 For security, the protection used namely the JWT Token, will expire every time the user logs out and will receive a new token when logging in.

+### Project Under Development
+#### Directory: Calcuwaste/cloud-computing/predict-project-gcp
+This directory is currently undergoing maintenance and improvements.
+We are actively working on it to bring you an enhanced experience soon.